What is a Doubleheader in Baseball?

 Seven-inning games via a doubleheader are also the case for College and Minor League Baseball.

-As of 2022, the normal nine inning games via doubleheaders take place in baseball.
+As of 2023 and beyond, the normal nine inning games via doubleheaders take place in baseball.

 What is the Longest Doubleheader Game in Baseball History?